Samuel August från Sevedstorp och Hanna i Hult: Overview

 The book is about the love story of Astrid Lindgren's parents.
 In Sweden, the book was first published in 1975 by Rabén & Sjögren.
 It was titled Samuel August från Sevedstorp och Hanna i Hult.
 Later an audiobook was released which was read by the author Astrid Lindgren.
 The book has been translated into many languages, including German.
 Three of the essays from the book Samuel August from Sevedstorp and Hanna i Hult have also been translated into English.
-Samuel August from Sevedstorp and Hanna i Hult has been translated by Marlaine Delargy.
-The English version was published by the Swedish Book Review in their 2nd edition of their magazine in 2007.
+The book has been translated by Marlaine Delargy.
+The English version was published by the Swedish Book Review in their second edition of their magazine in 2007.
 I remember...
-(Minnes...) was translated by Patricia Crampton and first published in 1988 in the journal Signal: Approaches to Children's Books (57).
-Short Talk with a Prospective Children’s Writer (Litet samtal med en blivande barnboksförfattare) was translated by Roger G. Tanner.
-It was first published in June 1973 in The Horn Book Magazine.
+(Minnes...) was translated by Patricia Crampton and first published in 1988 in the journal Signal: Approaches to Children's Books.
+Short Talk with a Prospective Children's Writer (Litet samtal med en blivande barnboksförfattare) was translated by Roger G. Tanner and was first published in June 1973 in The Horn Book Magazine.

 In 1999 the book was chosen as the love story of the century in Sweden.

-Next to the Love story Samuel August from Sevedstorp and Hanna i Hult the Swedish Edition also includes a few other essays, for example Det började i Kristins kök, in which Astrid Lindgren writes about her neighbour Kristin who read the first books to her and made Astrid Lindgren become interested in literature.
+Besides the love story itself, the Swedish edition of the book also includes a few other essays, for example Det började i Kristins kök, in which Astrid Lindgren writes about her neighbour Kristin who read the first books to her and made Astrid Lindgren become interested in literature.
 In another chapter Minnes....
 (Let us remember) Lindgren is talking about her childhood, inspired by a poem from Harry Martinson.

-In 2015, in Sweden the essay Luise Justine Mejer : en kärlekshistoria från 1700-talets Tyskland was released as a book on its own by Novelix.
+In 2015, in Sweden the essay Luise Justine Mejer: en kärlekshistoria från 1700-talets Tyskland was released as a book on its own by Novelix.
 It is about the German book Ich war wohl klug, daß ich dich fand, which contains letters of Luise Mejer and Heinrich Christian Boie.
 Astrid Lindgren originally got the book from her German friend Luise Hartung and was impressed by the love story.